tirejs/tire/README.md

 ## Test

 Install `connect` via `npm` and start the server.
 This will create a local server (on port 3000) so the ajax tests don't failes.
+Be sure to build tire first or all tests will fail!

 ```sh
 npm install